On Fock covariance for product systems and the reduced Hao-Ng isomorphism problem by discrete actions: Introduction

 The difference between $\T(X)$ and $\T_{\cov}^{\fock}(X)$ is apparent even when every $X$ arises from $P$ by one-dimensional spaces, where the unital representations of $X$ are in bijection with the unital semigroup representations of $P$.
 In his ground-breaking work, Li \cite{Li12} took motivation from \cite{CDL13} and revived the interest on semigroup representations with the twist that, apart from the semigroup structure, they remember the principal ideals and their intersections, i.e., the \emph{constructible} ideals.
 Li's models are variants of the relations in the Fock representation and were further examined by the first author, Katsoulis, Laca and Li \cite{KKLL21a}, also in connection with inverse semigroup realizations by Norling \cite{Nor14}.
 At the same time Laca and Sehnem \cite{LS21} identified completely the relations that promote a general semigroup representation to a Fock covariant representation of its related product system.
 It is thus natural to ask for the characterisation of Fock covariance for general product systems.

 Motivated by the Hao--Ng isomorphism problem, our first aim in this work is to provide a description of the equivariant Fock covariant injective representations of $X$.
-For our purposes, we will view a product system $X$ as a family of C*-correspondences $\{X_p\}_{p \in P}$ in a common $\B(H)$ that satisfies some natural semigroup relations, i.e., that $A := X_{e}$ is a C*-algebra, and that
+For our purposes, we will view a product system $X$ as a family of C*-correspondences $\{X_p\}_{p \in P}$ in a common $\B(H)$ that satisfies some natural semigroup relations, i.e., that $A := X_{e}$ is a C*-algebra, and

-This setup enables to still define left creation operators on the full Fock space $\F X$ giving rise to the Fock C*-algebra $\T_\la(X)$, while it recovers Fowler's product systems in \cite{Fow02} which arise under the stronger saturation condition that $[X_pX_q]=X_{pq}$ for all $p,q \in P$.
+This setup enables to still define left creation operators on the full Fock space $\F X$ giving rise to the Fock C*-algebra $\T_\la(X)$, while it recovers Fowler's product systems in \cite{Fow02} which arise under the stronger saturation condition $[X_p\cdot X_q]=X_{pq}$ for all $p,q \in P$.
 We note that most of the works for product systems assume non-degeneracy of the left action on $X$.
 Nevertheless, non-degeneracy is rarely used, although imposed by the saturation condition of Fowler \cite{Fow02}.
+Our setting from (\ref{eq:defn ps}) contains all non-degenerate product systems, while accommodating possible degenerate ones.
+Such cases arise naturally for example in C*-dynamical systems as the ones considered by Davidson, Fuller and the first named author in \cite{DFK17}.

-The characterisation we provide is given in terms of the $\bo{K}_{\Bx}$-cores for $\Bx \in \J$.
+The characterisation of Fock covariance that we provide is given in terms of the $\bo{K}_{\Bx}$-cores for $\Bx \in \J$.
 We then use the natural description of the fixed point algebra by an inductive limit of C*-algebras on the $\cap$-closed finite subsets of the constructible ideals of $P$ in $\J$, which are spanned by the $\bo{K}_{\bullet}$-cores.

 {\bf Theorem A.} \emph{(Theorem \ref{T:Fock cov}) Let $P$ be a unital subsemigroup of a discrete group $G$ and let $X$ be a product system over $P$.
 Let $\hat{t}$ be a representation of $X$ such that $\T(X) = \ca(\hat{t})$.
 An equivariant injective representation $t$ of $X$ is Fock covariant if and only if $t$ satisfies the following conditions: \begin{enumerate} \item $\bo{K}_{\mt, t_\ast} = (0)$. \item For any $\cap$-closed $\F=\{\bo{x}_1,\dots,\bo{x}_n\} \subseteq \J$ such that $\bigcup_{i=1}^n \bo{x}_i \neq \mt$, and any $b_{\bo{x}_i}\in \bo{K}_{\bo{x}_i,\hat{t}_\ast}$, with $i=1,\dots,n$, the following property holds: